-I, Michael Reardon, attest as an authorized representative of HVV Massachusetts, Inc. that the applicant has complied with the requirements of 935 CMR 500 and the guidance for licensed applicants on community outreach, as detailed below.
+I, the below indicated authorized representative of that the applicant, attest that the applicant has complied with the Community Outreach Meeting requirements of 935 CMR 500.101 and/or 935 CMR 501.101 as outlined below:

+1. The Community Outreach Meeting was held on the following date(s):

+- At least one (1) meeting was held within the municipality where the ME is proposed to be located. - At least one (1) meeting was held after normal business hours (this requirement can be satisfied along with requirement #2 if the meeting was held within the municipality and after normal business hours).

+4. A copy of the community outreach notice containing the time, place, and subject matter of the meeting, including the proposed address of the ME or MTC was published in a newspaper of general circulation in the municipality at least 14 calendar days prior to the meeting.
+A copy of this publication notice is labeled and attached as "Attachment A."

+a.
+Date of publication:

+Boston Herald

-- 1. The Community Outreach Meeting was held on Tuesday, April 30, 2019. - 2.
-A copy of a notice of the time, place, and subject matter of the meeting, including the proposed address of the Marijuana Establishment, was published in a newspaper of general circulation in the city or town on Friday, April 19, 2019, which was at least seven calendar days prior to the meeting.
-A copy of the newspaper notice is attached as Attachment A. - 3.
-A copy of the meeting notice was also filed on Thursday, April 18, 2019 with the city or town clerk, the planning board, the contracting authority for the municipality, and local licensing authority for the adult use of marijuana, if applicable.
-A copy of the municipal notice is attached as Attachment B. - 4.
-Notice of the time, place and subject matter of the meeting, including the proposed address of the Marijuana Establishment, was mailed on Thursday, April 18, 2019, which was at least seven calendar days prior to the community outreach meeting to abutters of the proposed address of the Marijuana Establishment, and residents within 300 feet of the property line of the petitioner as they appear on the most recent applicable tax list, notwithstanding that the land of any such owner is located in another city or town.
-A copy of one of the notices sent to abutters and parties of interest as described in this section is attached as Attachment C.
+A copy of the community outreach notice containing the time, place, and subject matter of the meeting, including the proposed address of the ME or MTC was filed with clerk of the municipality.
+A copy of this filed notice is labeled and attached as "Attachment B."

+6. A copy of the community outreach notice containing the time, place, and subject matter of the meeting, including the proposed address of the ME or MTC was mailed at least seven (7) calendar days prior to the community outreach meeting to abutters of the proposed address, and residents within 300 feet of the property line of the applicant's proposed location as they appear on the most recent applicable tax list, notwithstanding that the land of the abutter or resident is located in another municipality.
+A copy of this mailed notice is labeled and attached as "Attachment C." Please redact the name of any abutter or resident in this notice.
-Massachusetts Cannabis Control Commission 101 Federal Street, 13th Floor, Boston, MA 02110 (617) 701-8400 (office) | mass-cannabis-control.com

-Initials of Attester: Wh

-- 5. Information was presented at the community outreach meeting including: - a.
-The type(s) of Marijuana Establishment to be located at the proposed address; - b.
-Information adequate to demonstrate that the location will be maintained securely; - c.
-Steps to be taken by the Marijuana Establishment to prevent diversion to minors; - d.
-A plan by the Marijuana Establishment to positively impact the community; and - e.
-Information adequate to demonstrate that the location will not constitute a nuisance as defined by law. - 6.
-Community members were permitted to ask questions and receive answers from representatives of the Marijuana Establishment.
+- The applicant presented information at the Community Outreach Meeting, which at a minimum included the following: - a.
+The type(s) of ME or MTC to be located at the proposed address; - Information adequate to demonstrate that the location will be maintained securely; - Steps to be taken by the ME or MTC to prevent diversion to minors; - d.
+A plan by the ME or MTC to positively impact the community; and - Information adequate to demonstrate that the location will not constitute a nuisance as defined by law. - Community members were permitted to ask questions and receive answers from representatives of the ME or MTC.